curiousleo/zebra/README.rst

 its lazy evaluation feature to generate the search space and then filtering it using predicates based on the rules of the Zebra Puzzle.

-It takes about three and a half minutes on my laptop the find all solutions to the puzzle (the number of solutions being exactly one).
+It takes about three and a half minutes on my laptop to find all the solutions to the puzzle (the number of solutions being one).

 Compile the program with ``ghc -O3 -o albert albert.hs`` and run with ``./albert``.